tarwn/lessthandot-hugo/blogs/content/posts/2010-04-09-there-is-never-time-for-part-2.md

 It's always easy to put off little tasks until later.
 Labeling new equipment, updating a diagram of a wiring cabinet or server rack, creating monitors for performance and temperatures, testing your backups.
 Ok, some of these are less than small, and yet we continue to put them off.

 Take a moment and list two or three items you would like to make part of your process for deploying new code, new servers, new databases, new (whatever you do all day long).
 Ok, now open up your calendar and look forward to the next month, two months, 6 months...where is the reminder that your going to start doing that task, that your going to go back and do it for all the work you have completed to date?
 Yeah, thought so.
-This isn't a “one day” task, it's a “Never would have done it” task.
+This isn't a "one day" task, it's a "Never would have done it" task.
 Remember, I've been there too.

 ### Step 1: Make a Standard